wgdotnet/global-azure-2025-aks/readme.md

 - It's best to view this content using [Obsidian](https://obsidian.md/)
 - Clone the git repository, and set Obsidian's vault location to the git repository in order to access the content.

+> **⚠️ Note**
+> In order to be able to render the diagrams, the D2 diagramming engine needs to be installed from: https://d2lang.com/tour/install/

 ## Table of contents:

 - [[Network]]